 8. While Familiarity Breeds Contempt; Unfamiliarity Breeds Admiration

 Witnessing the Northern Lights in Finland makes this list for more reasons than the sheer beauty of the Northern Lights.
-It was the experience.
+It was an experience.
 Here I was, in Northern Europe, so far away from anything familiar.
-I was holed up in a cozy glass cabin, where I was picked up at 9pm by a complete stranger.
+I was holed up in a cozy glass cabin, where I was picked up at 9 pm by a complete stranger.
 Completely unafraid I stayed out in the forest with a man I didn’t know, eating reindeer and exchanging stories until the lights finally appeared for us.
-Unfamiliar with the country and landscape I was completely reliant on someone else, breeding admiration for the beauty of Finland and the simplicity of being in nature listening the the leaves rustle in the breeze and the starts dance above my head.
+Unfamiliar with the country and landscape I was completely reliant on someone else, breeding admiration for the beauty of Finland and the simplicity of being in nature listening to the leaves rustle in the breeze and the stars dance above my head.

 9. Even in Beautiful Places There are People Who Suffer

 Spending the summer in Seattle was not only amazing but brought with it important lessons.
 Aside from the countless things the city offers, a visit to the German town of Leavenworth, spending your days in the wineries of Woodinville, renting boats, and dining in world-class restaurants.
 With people suffering from homelessness and even more from drug addiction, Seattle taught me that there are many people in need of help and one kind gesture can change the course of someone’s life.